R. Wendell Eaves Sr. Distinguished Professor of Educational Leadership

 121B Peabody Hall

-Fenwick W. English currently teaches at the graduate level in the Educational Leadership Area.
-He has served in administrative capacities in K-12 education as principal, coordinator, assistant superintendent and superintendent of schools.
-In higher education he has been a chair, dean and vice-chancellor of academic affairs, as well as having been a partner in an international accounting and consulting firm (KPMG Peat Marwick) for three years in Washington, D.C.
+Fenwick W. English currently teaches at the graduate level in the Educational Leadership program.
+He has served as a practitioner in leadership roles in K-12 education as a public school principal, director, assistant superintendent and superintendent.
+In higher education he has been a department chair, dean, and vice chancellor of academic affairs, as well as having been a partner in an international accounting and consulting firm (KPMG Peat Marwick) for three years in Washington, D.C.

-English’s scholarship includes more than 35 books and over 100 articles published in both practitioner and academic journals.
-He has been recognized by academic colleagues as a leader in his field, having been elected to the Presidency of UCEA (University Council of Educational Administration) in 2006-07 and President of NCPEA (National Council of Professors of Educational Administration) in 2011-2012.
-His research and scholarship have not only been presented in North America at UCEA, AERA, and NCPEA, but internationally at BELMAS (British Educational Leadership Management Association Society) and CCEAM (Commonwealth Council of Educational Administration and Management).
-He has conducted on-site research on educational management and leadership issues in England and Australia and published in academic journals in those countries as well as on the European Continent.
-He served as the General Editor of a four volume Sage series which published the most influential international writing in educational administration in the last forty years in 2009.
+English's scholarship and research include more than 40 books and over 100 articles published in both academic and practitioner journals.
+He has been recognized by his academic colleagues as a leader in his field, having been elected to the Presidency of UCEA (University Council of Educational Administration) in 2006-07 and President of NCPEA (National Council of Professors of Educational Administration) in 2011-2012.
+His research and scholarship have not only been presented in North America at UCEA, AERA, and NCPEA, but internatioinally at BELMAS (British Educational Leadership Management Association Society) and CCEAM (Commonwealth Council of Educational Administration and Management).
+He has conducted on-site research on educational and leadership issues in England and Australia and has published in academic journals in those countries as well as on the European Continent.
+In 2015 he was named an Adjunct Professor in the School of Cultural and Professional Learning at the Queensland University of Technology in Brisbane, Australia.